elastos/Elastos.ELA.StakeTicket.Solidity/README.md

 ## Contribution
 Thank you for considering to help out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

-If you'd like to contribute to zkFil , please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you'd like to contribute to Elastos.ELA.StakeTicket.Solidity , please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.